Programme

 Increased understanding of migrant experiences and support for new, imaginative and effective ways to confront challenges and inequalities are central to MPS work.

 This two-year project (2023 – 2025) aims to enhance strategic policy thinking on effective interventions to reduce financial disadvantage for low-to-middle income migrant households.
-It will:

 Migration Policy Scotland offers paid internships to people from BAME backgrounds as part of our commitment to racial justice.
 We aim to promote diversity in policymaking by giving those from BAME backgrounds accessible opportunities to begin and further careers in policy research and policy influencing.